 You will need to complete educational requirements specified by the state in which you plan to obtain your license.

-As you research how to get a CPA license, you must have a plan to meet the credit-hour requirement, which is 150 hours in many, but not all, states.
+As you research how to become a CPA, you must have a plan to meet the credit-hour requirement, which is 150 hours in many, but not all, states.
 Some CPA candidates complete the 150-hour requirement as undergraduates, while others take the additional hours they need through graduate school programs.

 Step 3: Pass the CPA Exam

 The CPA Exam consists of four sections that will test your knowledge of accounting standards, the legal requirements of the profession and much more.
 Three organizations, including the American Insititute of Certified Public Accountants (AICPA), the National Association of State Boards of Accountancy (NASBA) and Prometric, have a contractual agreement to deliver the CPA Exam.

 Becker offers a variety of preparation options for students at any point in their career:

 Designed for students who need flexibility in their study schedule.
 This online option allows you to study when and where it’s most convenient for you, and is perfect for accountants looking to study for the CPA Exam while working full-time.